Migrations can be tricky, and it’s time-consuming to test them properly. One answer is to have other people look over your code.

 It’s not good.

 You can use “rake db:setup” to restore from db/schema.rb, but that fails if you use things Rails doesn’t support (e.g. triggers, procs, materialized views…).
 It also doesn’t work if you were naughty and created new data rows in your migration (see above.)

 Instead, pick a time in the past that everybody has migrated past.
 Maybe six months ago?
 Take all the migrations up to that point, and replace them with a single migration that does everything they all did.

 You can mostly do that by choosing your migration date.
 Find the last migration timestamp that will go in the merged version.
 For example, say it was 20150701123456 (on July 1st, 2015).
 You’d run “VERSION=20150701123456 rake db:migrate” to migrate to that point.
 That will update db/schema.rb to be a migration which creates the database in that state.
 You can mostly just copy it over to be your new replacement migration.

 For your replacement migration, name it after an existing one – that way, every existing database thinks it already ran that migration and won’t try to duplicate every table it mentions.

 If you have any unsupported operations (triggers, data rows, views and other database-specific stuff) you can add the code to make those happen too.
 But you’ll have to do it yourself rather than just dumping the schema.

-These aren’t all the code review rules from my migration book, but they’re most of them — I want better migrations in the Rails community more than I want to sell more books, you know?
+These aren’t all the code review rules from my now-defunct migration book, but they’re most of them — I want better migrations in the Rails community more than I want to sell more books, you know?